Deeply Tactical ASCII Dungeon-Crawler

 Stealth

-Monster Lily's stealth system is inspired by games like Sil.
-Every turn, monsters take a roll and have a 15% chance to detect you.
-This goes down to 10% if you are standing still or moving alongside a wall.
+Monster Lily's stealth system is inspired by games like Sil and Brogue.
+Every turn, monsters take a roll and have a 25% chance to detect you.
+This goes down to 18% if you are standing still or moving alongside a wall.
 Additional items can impart stealth bonuses.

 Monsters also react to noise.
 Make a loud noise, and nearby monsters will be on high-alert.
 You better run away!